sritee/Convex-Optimization-Solver/README.md

    <b>TODO</b>
    </p>

-* Extend it to solve general semi-definite programs as currently, inequalities are w.r.t the non-negative orthant.
+* Extend it to solve general semi-definite programs as, currently, inequalities are w.r.t the non-negative orthant.
 * Handle non-differentiablity using methods like Proximal-Newton.